MTA—Subways and Buses

 If you can’t walk to your destination, mass transit is the next-best way to get around.
 The City’s rail and bus system is run by the Metropolitan Transportation Authority (MTA) and known as MTA New York City Transit.
 It’s inexpensive, environmentally friendly and a great way to see sights throughout the five boroughs—and it operates 24 hours a day, seven days a week.

-The system is accessible to passengers with visual, hearing and mobility disabilities.
-For more information, consult the MTA's accessibility guideand its list of accessible subway stations.
+All public transit buses are accessible to passengers with visual, hearing and mobility disabilities, and so are portions of the subway system.
+For more information, consult the MTA’s accessibility guide and its list of accessible subway stations.
+Consult as well our article on accessible transportation in NYC.

-The easiest and quickest way to travel around NYC is by public subway train.
+The easiest and quickest way to travel around NYC is by the subway.
 Riding the subway is also a fantastic way to feel like a local during your stay in New York.

 • Subway trains operate 24 hours a day, seven days a week.

-• Subway stations on the same line are generally about 8 to 10 blocks apart.
+• Subway stations on the same line are generally about 8 to 10 blocks apart on local lines (the stops on express trains are usually farther apart).

 • The subway does not travel to Staten Island.
 To get there, board the free Staten Island Ferry or take a bus.

-You can get a free subway map from booth attendants or at any Official NYC Information Center, or download one from our Maps & Guides section.
-You can also visit the MTA's Trip Planner for a customized route (but it's still a good idea to carry a subway map when you're out and about).
+You can get a free subway map from booth attendants or at the Official NYC Information Center, or download one from our Maps & Guides section.
+You can also use the MTA’s Trip Planner for a customized route (but it’s still a good idea to carry a subway map when you’re out and about).
 The Trip Planner offers routes for MTA bus lines as well.
-Subway lines sometimes change routes or temporarily stop running—especially on weekends and late nights during weekdays—so be sure to check for up-to-date MTA service information at mta.info or by calling 718-330-1234.
+Sometimes subway routes change or trains temporarily stop running—especially on weekends and late nights during weekdays—so be sure to check for up-to-date MTA service information at mta.info or by calling 511 or 718-330-1234.

 Public buses are a scenic way to see the City and reach destinations not convenient to a subway stop.
-It's also worth noting that mass transit is central to New York City's efforts to become more environmentally friendly, and a growing number of NYC's buses are hybrid-electric models.
+It’s also worth noting that mass transit is central to New York City’s efforts to become more environmentally friendly, and a growing number of NYC’s buses are hybrid-electric and electric models.
+The MTA even announced in 2018 plans to have an all-electric bus fleet by 2040.

-• Check the route sign on the front of the bus before boarding to ensure it's the bus you want, and make sure you know if it's making all stops or only "limited" stops (the limited buses don't make all stops along the route).
+• Check the route sign on the front of the bus before boarding, and make sure you know if it’s making all stops or only “limited” stops (the limited buses don’t make all stops along the route).

 • Enter and pay at the front of the bus.
 The exception to this is on SBS (Select Bus Service) routes, where payment kiosks are on the sidewalk next to the bus stop.